Sheragada: History

 The name Sheragada is a combination of two words Sher (lion) & Gada (fort) which literally means The Fort of Lion.
-This place was earlier under Khindirisrunga (ଖିଣ୍ଡିରିଶୃଙ୍ଗ) or Khidisingi (ଖିଡ଼ିସିଙ୍ଗି) Mandala which comprised present day Surada, Dharakot, Sheragada blocks of Ganjam district (also includes some parts of Mohana block of Gajapati district).
+This place was earlier under Khindirisrunga (ଖିଣ୍ଡିରିଶୃଙ୍ଗ) or Khidisingi (ଖିଡ଼ିସିଙ୍ଗି) Mandala which comprised present day Sorada, Dharakot, Sheragada blocks of Ganjam district (also includes some parts of Mohana block of Gajapati district).
 In 1476, Raja Baliar Singh divided the Khidisingi kingdom into four different estates due to the early demise of his elder son.
 Sheragada went to his youngest son, Raja Parsuram Singh.